ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 ### Memory

 If you find that your queries and database activity suffers from performance issues due to a lack of memory, you may scale the amount of RAM allocated to your service.
 Your PostgreSQL service runs with two containers in a cluster, so the amount of memory you add will be added to both containers.

+### Scaling

+Scaling operations can cause downtime.
+When the scaling is complete the Deployment Details pane updates to show the current usage and the new values for the available storage and memory.

+Billing is based on the _total_ amount of resources allocated to the service.

+#### To scale via the UI:
+Adjust the slider to raise or lower the resource allocated to your service.
+Click **Scale** button to trigger the rescaling and return to the dashboard overview.

+#### To scale via the API:
+Use the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/groups` endpoint to see and manage your service's resources.
+Sending a `GET` request will return current resource infromation, including which resources are adjustable.
+Send a `PATCH` request with the group you are scaling, the resources you are scaling, and the new values for those resources in the body of the request.

+#### To view resource information via the {{site.data.keyword.cloud_notm}} Databases CLI plug-in:
+Use the command `ibmcloud dbs groups` to see current resource information for your service.
+Scaling is not currently available using the CLI.